 If you are diagnosed with multiple myeloma, your doctor will discuss the best options to treat it.
 This depends on several factors, including the type and stage of the cancer and your general health.

 Your treatment for multiple myeloma will be customized to your particular needs.
 One or more of the following therapies may be recommended to treat the cancer or help relieve symptoms.

-Drug therapy is the usual starting point in treating multiple myeloma.
+Chemotherapy is the usual starting point in treating multiple myeloma.
 MD Anderson offers the most up-to-date and advanced chemotherapy options.
-Liposomal drug delivery is an innovative method that can help chemotherapy be more effective.

 MD Anderson is among just a few cancer centers in the nation that are able to offer targeted therapies for some types of multiple myeloma.
 These innovative new drugs stop the growth of cancer cells by interfering with certain proteins and receptors or blood vessels that supply the cancer with what it needs to grow.

 Possibilities may include: